 Daniel Craig’s Brioni dinner jacket in Casino Royale has been a great inspiration to many over the past four years since the film was released.
 But many of the fine details of the outfit are known thanks to an article by Christopher Bray and Nick Foulkes titled “Dressed to kill; Barbara Broccoli calls Daniel Craig’s Bond ‘a tough guy in a dinner jacket’.
 But getting his look right proved the wardrobe team’s toughest mission,” published 30 October 2006 in Mail on Sunday.
 The black dinner jacket takes its cues from the most traditional of evening wear.
 It has a button one front, grosgrain silk trimmed peak lapels, jetted pockets and no vents.
 There are four buttons on the cuffs, and according to the article by Bray and Foulkes the buttons are horn.
 From what I can see in the movie I would have guessed they are fabric-covered buttons (and they very well may be), though perhaps they are horn, albeit very thick and shanked.
 More likely the writers of the article were confused because the trouser buttons do appear to be regular horn.
 The cut is very characteristic of Brioni, with straight, padded shoulders, a clean chest and a suppressed waist.
 The buttoning point is at the waist.
 The sleevehead is roped for a more British touch, and the lapels are slightly on the narrow side and cut with a high gorge.

 The classic Italian-cut trousers have single reverse pleats and a slightly shorter than traditional rise, but higher than what’s common today.
 There is no cummerbund or waistcoat worn here, left out to give the outfit a more modern look and to show off Daniel Craig’s abs.
 On the other hand, Bond’s trousers are held up by braces, the most traditional method of keeping up one’s trousers.
-The braces are white moiré silk (a type of watered silk) with gold fittings, made by Albert Thurston and provided by Gieves and Hawkes.
+The braces are white moiré silk (a type of watered silk) with gilt brass fittings, made by Albert Thurston and provided by Gieves and Hawkes.